 all of the scripts and script-files passed in.

 Each SED command consists of an optional address or address range, followed by a one-character command name and any additional command-specific code.

-/.
-This is particularly useful if the regexp itself contains a lot of
+Useful if regexp contains a lot of

 If no addresses are given, then all lines are matched; if one address is given, then only lines matching that address are matched.